-In order to pass the course, it is compulsory to have performed the two theory exams and the submission of the reports and examinations of the laboratory practices.
-In order to pass the practice part, it is essential to have submitted the reports correctly.
-In addition, a minimum of 4 points out of 10 is required in each of the theory exams and in the practice mark.
-The final mark is obtained by applying the following formula, provided that the abovementioned criterion is met:
+In order to pass the course, it is compulsory to have performed the two theory mid-term exams or the final theory exam in January and the submission of the two practice reports and the two practice exams.
+In order to pass the practice part, it is essential to have submitted the two reports correctly (PASS mark).
+In addition, a minimum of 4 points out of 10 is required in each of the theory exams or the final theory exam and in the practice mark (mean of the two exams).

+The final mark is obtained by applying one of the following formula, depending on the case, provided that the abovementioned criterion is met: